-HOW CAN WE PROTECT YOU IF YOUR DISABILITY EARNINGS FLUCTUATE?
+HOW DO WE PROTECT YOU IF YOUR DISABILITY EARNINGS FLUCTUATE?

-If your disability earnings routinely fluctuate widely from month to month, Unum may average your disability earnings over the most recent 3 months to determine if your claim should continue.
+If your disability earnings have fluctuated from month to month, Unum may determine your benefit eligibility based on the average of your disability earnings over the most recent 3 months.